 You can request a radar speed trailer in your neighborhood.
 There is no charge for this service.
 To schedule a radar speed trailer in your neighborhood, simply call our 24/7 Road Helpline at 206-477-8100 or email us at firstname.lastname@example.org with your request.
 Please be sure to include your address and your phone number so that we may contact you to arrange a schedule for installation.

 Traffic safety reports

-The King County Department of Transportation produces traffic safety reports annually in an ongoing effort to reduce the number and severity of vehicle collisions on county roadways.
+King County produces traffic safety reports annually in an ongoing effort to reduce the number and severity of vehicle collisions on county roadways.
 The reports track collision trends and assess the effectiveness of safety programs utilized by the county.
 The reports also detail information that is useful in determining how limited safety funds should be used and steps that can be taken to improve the safety of the traveling public.